GroupLima/SAR-Repo/README.md

 1. Open second terminal, keeping the first running
 2. Go to the front-end directory `cd search-app/front-end`
 3. Install NPM requirements (only on first setup/run) `npm install`
-4. Run Vite Server with Vue tooling
+4. Run Vite Server with Vue tooling:
+   1. Deploy site and run regularly with:
+      1. Compile site only on first run / site changes being made `npm run build`
+      2. Run with `npm run preview`
-   1. NOT FOR DEPLOYMENT BECAUSE HAS DEV PRIVILLEGES `npm run dev`
+   2. NOT FOR DEPLOYMENT BECAUSE HAS DEV PRIVILLEGES `npm run dev`